 - If you are not logged in, the system will ask you to log in or create an account first.
 No data is lost, so the checkboxes you set remain stored.

-- If you are a member of the team that made the recipe (like if it's a corporate recipe), the task will also be stored in that team.
+- If you are a member of the team that made the checklist (like if it's a corporate checklist), the task will also be stored in that team.
 Otherwise it will save it in your private tasks.

 Once you created thet task, you can continue to the task with the OPEN TASK button...

 This will be explained further down where we explain Task-Context and various ways to see parent and child tasks.

 - inbound tasks sent to you which you can accept or reject

 - links for the teams you're in, both to the tasks as well as to checklists

 My-tasks lists your tasks, sorted by the date you planned to work on.
 Various views show you things you should focus on, like Today, This Week, etc. You can also apply additional filters like tags and more.
 See also below Features of all Task Lists

 When you delegate tasks to others, they are removed from your tasks and appear in the inbox of the recipient.
 My delegated tasks shows you all the tasks you have sent to others.